Configuration¶

 Client API

-You can configure the minimum and maximum ports that Kurento Media Server will open (bind to) in order to receive RTP packets from remote peers.
+These two parameters define the minimum and maximum ports that Kurento Media Server will bind to (listen) in order to receive remote RTP packets.
 This affects the operation of both RtpEndpoint and WebRtcEndpoint.

 Local install